wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

-### Blocked Data Reasons: Proxy Preprocessor Rules
+### Step 3: Do Proxy Preprocessor Rules Block Data?

 The proxy supports setting up [custom preprocessor rules](proxies_preprocessor_rules.html) to allow or block certain data.
 Ensure that your data meets all the rules set-up at the proxy.
 You may need to reach out to the team that manages the proxy and/or those rules.